ibm-cloud-docs/account/resourcegroups.md

 1. In the console, go to **Manage** > **Account** > **Account resources** > **Resource groups**.
 2. Click the **Actions** ![List of actions icon](../icons/action-menu-icon.svg) menu, and select **Add resources**.
 3. From here, you are directed to the catalog.
 You can search the offerings or filter based on a specific category, provider, pricing plan, type of compliance, or release type.
 Examples of resources include apps, service instances, container clusters, storage volumes, virtual servers, and software.

+## Adding resources to a resource group by using the API

+See [Managing catalog settings](/docs/account?topic=account-filter-account#set-public-visibility-api) to set the visibility of the {{site.data.keyword.cloud}} catalog and to control access to products in the public catalog and private catalogs for users in your account.

 ## Viewing resources in a resource group
 {: #view_rg_resources}